-Green Building Council: A non-profit association that join representatives from the entire building sector in order to encourage the sector transformation towards sustainability by promoting initiatives that provide methodologies as well as updated and internationally compatible tools to the sector, which allow, objectively, the assessment and certificate of building's sustainability.

-HVAC (Heating, ventilating and air conditioning): By extension, acronym that makes reference to all referring to airconditioning systems of buildings.
+Green Building Council: A non-profit association that join representatives from the entire building sector in order to encourage the sector transformation towards sustainability by promoting initiatives that provide methodologies as certificate of building's sustainability.
+HVAC (Heating, ventilating and air conditioning): By extension, acronym that makes reference to all referring to air-conditioning systems of buildings.